MonikaSzucs/comp-2825-computer-architecture-organization/class-8/readme.md

 ## 7-2
 - Clock rises and falls 100 million times per second
 - `Address bus`: the CPU sends the address it wants to read, to the memory
-- `Data bus`: the memory puts the data fromt eh memory cell at teh given address on teh data bus, to send it to the CPU (which requested it)
+- `Data bus`: the memory puts the data from the memory cell at the given address on the data bus, to send it to the CPU (which requested it)

 - MREQ (memory request), RD (read), and WAIT are "control signals" they are either low or high
 - low means "on"